dwyl/elixir-auth-microsoft/demo/README.md

 (so they can log in again, if they wish to).

-## 7.2 Adding button so the person logs out
+## 7.2 Adding a button so the person logs out

 All there's left to do is
 *adding the sign out button* so the person